mnarizzano/DEETO/README.md

 After processing it will prompt a configuration option, press ‘c‘ to configure.

-In some cases VTK data root may not be detected by the installer, then manually set the VTK data source as the extracted folder of VTK_data as below.vtk_3
+In some cases VTK data root may not be detected by the installer, then manually set the VTK data source as the extracted folder of VTK data as below.vtk

 Edit its settings as required and press c, if generate option (g) is not present press c again.